Circumcision: Everything You Need to Know

 For newborn infants, the procedure takes about five to 10 minutes.
 A local anesthetic is given to lessen the pain.
 In order to make the best decision for you and your family, it is important to fully understand the procedure, along with its risks and benefits.

 Many people wonder why this procedure is done so quickly after birth.
 This is because the penis goes through a rapid growth spurt during the first few months of life and may quickly become too large to safely remove the foreskin.
 It becomes more complicated and riskier in infants older than two months and in boys and men.
 For older children, the procedure is usually performed in an operating room under general anesthesia.

 There are several advantages to circumcision.
 Circumcised infants are less likely to develop urinary tract infections, especially during their first year of life.
 Also, circumcised men are at a lower risk for penile cancer and circumcision may also help protect against sexually transmitted diseases, including HIV.

 As with any surgical procedure, circumcision is not without risks.
 Some of the risks associated with this procedure include:

 - Infection and penile injury

 - Meatal stenosis (narrowing of the opening where urine leaves the body)

 - Skin bridges (improper healing of the skin on the head of the penis)

 - Poor cosmetic appearance

 Regardless of your reasons for considering circumcision, we at Western Michigan Urological Associates want to work with you to find the best option for your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.